Perinatal Hepatitis B Case Management

 Case management will contact the birthing hospital to let them know of impending birth and need for HBIG, then continue to follow the infant by either contacting the parent to let them know when the infant needs their next vaccine or contact the pediatrician to let them know the next vaccine is needed, followed by PVST to check for immunity.

-For more information on Hepatitis B and its risk factors, the process for preventing Mother-to-Child transmission or information on where to get household contact tested and/or vaccinated contact the Bureau of HIV, STD and Hepatitis, Perinatal Hepatitis B Prevention Coordinator at 573-751-6439.
+For more information on Hepatitis B and its risk factors, the process for preventing Mother-to-Child transmission or information on where to get household contact tested and/or vaccinated, contact the Bureau of Genetics and Healthy Childhood, Perinatal Hepatitis B Prevention Coordinator at 573-751-6266 or 800-877-6246.